 Once serving as the grand entrance to the antebellum plantation home of Ferdinanda Legare-Waring, the allée at Charles Towne Landing State Historic Site is one of the prettiest oak avenues in the state.
 The pioneering horticulturist planted the trees as part of the estate's English park-style gardens.
 Before she died at age 89, she fulfilled her dream of seeing the top branches of the trees touch, creating a natural canopy.

-Erosion on the northeastern point of Bulls Island in the Cape Romain National Wildlife Refuge has left a "boneyard" of dead trees along a three-mile stretch of shoreline.
+Erosion on the northeastern point of Bulls Island in the Cape Romain National Wildlife Refuge has left a "boneyard" of dead trees along a 3-mile stretch of shoreline.
 The haunting image of the weathered wood will make you pull out your cell phone and send a picture to the folks back home.
 You'll also find similar boneyards at Hunting Island State Park near Beaufort and Capers Island, just outside the Cape Romain refuge.

 Originally established to preserve 1,800 acres of old-growth swamp forest, the Audubon Center at Beidler Forest is home to some mighty impressive trees-many of them as much as 1,000 years old.
 It claims title to the world's largest remaining stand of virgin Bald Cypress.
 Among the most impressive is a hollow cypress you'll find along the preserve's 1.75-mile boardwalk.
 Visitors are welcome to duck into a large opening in the base of the tree for an inside look at this mind-blowing wetland conifer.
 Although the tree is hollow as billed, it's alive and well.